 How We Work Together – Before meeting with a Feld Center Industry Relations Manager (IRM), you would first meet with a Career Advisor in the UDC.
 Once you have solidified your career/industry trajectory and goals, you will work with your advisor to complete a TSP (Targeted Search Plan).
 After the TSP and your goals have been completed and discussed, the career advisor will alert the proper IRM of the field/industry of interest that you are prepared to meet.
 From there you can make contact with the Feld Center for direct scheduling.

 Different industries look for talent at various times throughout the year.
-Below is a timeline of when certain industries tend to be most active in recruitment of undergraduate students.
+Below is a link to the Feld Center’s website containing their recruitment timeline of when certain industries tend to be most active in recruitment of undergraduate students.